FullStacksDev/angular-and-firebase-template/README.md

    - Remove the entries for the functions, pubsub and eventarc emulators.
 1. It's easier to just keep the `firebase/functions` and `firebase/common` folders as they are — they won't be used or deployed.

-Here's how to remove a service like Firebase Storage from your app:
+Here's how to remove a service like Firebase Storage from your app (similar steps are applicable to Firestore and Realtime Database):

-1. Make sure you don't enable the Storage service in the Firebase Console (for the live project).
+1. Make sure you don't enable the Storage service in the Firebase Console (when setting up your live project).
 1. Update [`firebase/firebase.json`](./firebase/firebase.json):
    - Remove the `storage` top level key.
    - Remove the entry for the storage emulator.
 1. Delete the security rules file: [`firebase/storage.rules`](./firebase/storage.rules).
+1. Delete the corresponding security rules test suite file: [`firebase/test/storage/storage-rules.spec.ts`](./firebase/test/storage/storage-rules.spec.ts).
 1. Make sure you don't use the `injectStorage` helper function in the frontend app.

 > [!TIP]